JaimeRosado/ShowerModel/README.md

 # ToyModel
- Modelling cosmic-ray showers and their detection
+A Python package for modelling cosmic-ray showers, their light production and their detection